zaproxy/zaproxy-website/site/content/faq/what-data-does-zap-collect.md

 display news items, and collect telemetry.
 As explained in that FAQ all of these calls can be disabled.

-ZAP does not and will not collect any Personally identifiable information (PII) data.
+ZAP does not and will not collect any Personally Identifiable Information (PII) data.

 The ZAP team will not sell any of the data we collect.